-It’s no secret that we think Europe is a great place to travel with your baby or toddler.
-In fact our very first trip with to Barcelona with our 3 month old first child was so rewarding it inspired us to create Baby Can Travel.
+It’s no secret that we think traveling to Europe with a baby or toddler is a great idea.
+In fact our very first trip to Barcelona with our baby (when she was 3 months old) was so rewarding, it inspired us to start our Baby Can Travel blog.

-Here is only a small sampling of why we love taking our kids to Europe so much:
+Here is only a small sampling of why we love traveling to Europe with our kids so much:

 Then, when transferring to the Tube station, we encountered a long series of stairs.
 I was handling the luggage and Celine had the baby in the stroller and it was mere seconds before locals jumped in to give us a hand.
 Talk about a warm welcome to London!

 The Italians are just crazy about kids!
 Our neighbor on Isla de Elba was a classic well-dressed Italian man.
 Every time he’d see our kids, he’d make an over-the-top theatrical speech to them in Italian, guaranteed to get a laugh out of them every time.
 He’d often have little gifts for them too, cutting a fresh rose from his garden for our daughter, etc.

 Another favorite memory is when we were hiking with our toddler through lemon groves in Cinque Terre with toddlers.
 A local farmer came running after us and asked us to come back to his little plot of land.
 Once there, he cut a fresh lemon off the tree for each kid.
 They were so happy (and so were we when we made some delicious lemon pasta that night)!

 When traveling to Europe with a baby or toddler, there are countless little things that happen every day: people making silly faces to the kids on the subway, bus drivers refusing payment for a toddler, etc. Europeans are a pleasure to interact with every step of the way.
 Europe is definitely one of the best places to travel with toddlers!

 Visiting Europe with a Toddler or Baby is so Easy

 Europe is so Baby-Friendly